I would never recommend a specific make or model of piano to anyone, but I will tell you what to think about when shopping for one…

 “Size” of the Sound

-Because the actions of most electronic pianos are much simpler, they are less susceptible to clicks, squeaks, and stuck keys than a mechanical piano.
 Note: The weather can have a huge impact on the action of a mechanical piano, made mostly of wood that expands/contracts with changes in humidity.
 Also, pay special attention to how the keys feel as you play along the entire length of the key.
-Cheap actions become almost unplayable as you move towards the plate where the name of the piano is stamped.
+Cheap actions become almost unplayable as you play towards the plate where the name of the piano is stamped.

 Size and Weight

 Even the lightest spinet is quite a beast.

 And moving an acoustic piano is a delicate matter that should done by professional movers, not by a gang of your buddies.

 Electronic pianos are much smaller, lighter, and infinitely easier to move… both within your home and between locations.